 - Complete 5.8G FPV system;

 - Multiple flight modes (3G, 6G, and 3D);

 Realizing that my F210 is too fast to practice flying through FPV goggles, I happily accepted GeekBuying‘s offer to review this XK X250 quadcopter, especially that lately we succeeded to build together a nice partnership.
 I should mention that I’m not paid to make my review in a specific way and also that I’m not using affiliate links in order to make a profit from sales.

 As usual, they opted for the SF Express shipping company.
-The package was delivered smooth and very fast, without extra charges directly to my door.
+The package was delivered smoothly and very fast, without extra charges directly to my door.

-Inside the box every parts were well arranged and protected.
-Besides the quadcopter and its professional transmitter the package includes: FPV screen, 5.8G antenna, 1 set of spare propellers, flight battery, battery charger, AC/DC adapter, USB charger for the FPV screen, USB card reader, 4GB micro SD and user manual.
+Inside the box, every part was well arranged and protected.
+Besides the quadcopter and its professional transmitter, the package includes FPV screen, 5.8G antenna, 1 set of spare propellers, flight battery, battery charger, AC/DC adapter, USB charger for the FPV screen, USB card reader, 4GB micro SD and user manual.

 While this XK X252 is an entry-level quad suitable for beginners, the package does not include propeller protectors.
 These things can protect the propellers (but also your fingers :)) in case of crashes.